How to Think Like a Minimalist

 That initial gratitude we feel for the comforts of home is important.
 It's a much better reaction than taking them for granted or going back to not noticing or appreciating them.

 But it's also good to reassess all we own in light of how much benefit it's bringing.
 Maybe the seldom-used hobby tools, multiple sets of dishes and glassware, crowded closets, piles of toys, various collections, or all of the tech gadgets and apps aren't adding quite as much to life as we thought.
 Maybe more space and more time would be more valuable.

 Now that would be thinking like a minimalist.

-My newest book, The Minimalist Challenge, is now available on Amazon.*
+The Minimalist Challenge, is now available on Amazon.*

 - physical clutter